Pros and Cons of Peninsula KitchensMay 7, 2019

 Although additional counter space is usually a good thing, especially in larger kitchens, peninsulas can sometimes be less efficient in them.
 Depending on where they are placed, they can disrupt the space and get in the way.
 Oftentimes, a standard kitchen island is a better fit for larger kitchens because they have the space to handle a true island.
 Peninsulas can work well in larger kitchens, but may require a little more finesse with the design layout to make the flow seem natural.

-These are just a few of the pros and cons of peninsula kitchens.
+These are just a few of the pros and cons of peninsula kitchens and they are just one type of many kitchen design layouts available.
 There are a lot of details to consider with your custom home.
 Instead of getting overwhelmed by the process and all of the options, choose a custom home builder who has an in-house design/build process.
 They’ll walk you through the options and handle the details so you end up with the custom home best-suited to your lifestyle and needs.
 If you’re ready to bring your dream home to life, contact Custom Home Group at 717-284-4090!